Close Menu

 Cases involving suicide or self-harm may raise questions about the adequacy of care and supervision, leading to legal action, especially if the surviving family members believe negligence took place.
 Proving whether a healthcare professional and team didn’t provide adequate care can be a complicated process, especially if the victim is not available to stake the claim themselves.

 If you weren’t aware of it, therapists and mental health teams can fire clients and patients.
-This typically arises due to a change of location, a lack of the ability to pay fees for services, the scope of care required exceeding the abilities of the professional, and other similar scenarios.
+This typically arises due to:

 In some cases, patients may tell mental health professionals or institutions if they believe they were wrongfully terminated from treatment or if they were refused treatment without proper justification.